 Tweedies Bar, Grasmere

-This award-winning pub in Grasmere serves up fantastic pub grub and is best known for its immense Sunday lunch sharers, where everyone digs into crispy roasties, ginormous Yorkshire puddings, and lashings of gravy.
+This award-winning pub, Tweedies Bar, in Grasmere serves up fantastic pub grub and is best known for its immense Sunday lunch sharers, where everyone digs into crispy roasties, ginormous Yorkshire puddings, and lashings of gravy.
 Their Beer Bat is a sample of three third-of-a-pint guest beers.

 The Sun Inn, Kirkby Lonsdale